 A ratio of 5:1 means that every time you turn the handle, the spool goes around five times.
 In fact, 5:1 is about the slowest, with 9.1:1 the fastest we found.
 The ratios of 6.2:1 and 6.3:1 are common and very manageable, suiting both beginners and more experienced anglers.

 A faster reel gives greater retrieval speed but is difficult to use with slow and mid-range lures.
 Highly experienced and professional fishermen can benefit from fast reels.

 Line guides can be steel, ceramic, or titanium.
 Titanium would be our top pick, ceramic second.

 Closely related to gear ratio is the length of line recovered each time you wind the handle, often referred to as “retrieve per crank.”
 This length depends on ratio and spool diameter.
-One expert we consulted recommended 21 inches as a minimum.
+You should consider 21 inches as a minimum.
 It's probably a figure that's more important for the competitive angler than the hobbyist who fishes solely for pleasure.

 How much line capacity the reel has (of a particular poundage) can make a big difference.
 Line gets thicker as poundage rises.
 For example, a reel that takes 150 yards of eight-pound line will only take about 90 yards of 20-pound line – so you can't expect to use the same reel for river fishing one weekend and deep-sea fishing the next!

 We usually caution against buying cheap products because of quality and durability issues.
 However, if you're the kind of angler that just goes out occasionally for fun, you can find a perfectly good spinning reel for between $20 and $30.
 Add another $10 for an equivalent baitcaster.